Winter is coming.

 - Move your body for at least 1 minute every half hour throughout the day.
 Get up, walk, stretch, or fidget, especially if you work behind a desk.
 Long bouts of sedentariness have been linked to chronic disease and all-cause mortality.

-- Find ways to flood your body with good hormones: laugh every day, move, and invest in others.
+- Find ways to flood your body with good hormones: laugh daily, move, and invest in others.
 Hormone balance is the lifeblood of vitality.
 Positivity, love, and low stress go a long way toward supporting healthy aging.

 The pending winter of our lives does not have to mean pending disease.
 Instead, we can improve with time just like cheese, whiskey, and leftover chili.
 Winter is coming.
 Embrace it.
 Prepare for it.
 Welcome your winter with open arms and a warm heart.